Today, the Prime Minister outlined a further support package for the self-employed.

 We will continue to fight for the self-employed until the government listens and gives all self-employed workers the support they urgently need.”

 Community is the collective voice for the self-employed.
-Join us here.
+To join Community, visit here.

 Learn more about the benefits of being a self-employed member of Community here.